evnmrk/evnmrk.xyz/src/content/posts/htb-boardlight/index.md

 ---
 title: "BoardLight Writeup"
-date: 2024-08-12T19:52:13-07:00
+date: 2024-09-29
 tags: ["Hack The Box", "Writeup"]
 toc: true
-description: "BoardLight is a Hack the Box virtual machine that was released on May 25, 2024.
-It is an easy linux machine."
+description: "BoardLight is an easy difficulty Linux machine that features a `Dolibarr` instance vulnerable to CVE-2023-30253."
-draft: true
+draft: false
 image: "images/BoardLight.png"
 style: ""
 ---

 ## Introduction

+From Hack The Box:

+> [BoardLight](https://app.hackthebox.com/machines/BoardLight) is an easy difficulty Linux machine that features a `Dolibarr` instance vulnerable to [CVE-2023-30253](https://nvd.nist.gov/vuln/detail/CVE-2023-30253).
+This vulnerability is leveraged to gain access as `www-data`.
+After enumerating and dumping the web configuration file contents, plaintext credentials lead to `SSH` access to the machine.
+Enumerating the system, a `SUID` binary related to `enlightenment` is identified which is vulnerable to privilege escalation via [CVE-2022-37706]( https://nvd.nist.gov/vuln/detail/CVE-2022-37706) and can be abused to leverage a root shell.

-[BoardLight](https://app.hackthebox.com/machines/BoardLight) is a Hack the Box virtual machine that was released on May 25, 2024.
-It is an easy linux machine.
+The machine was released on May 25, 2024.
+I completed the machine on July 14, 2024.

 <!--more-->